 Recent Revisions of the National Ambient Air Quality Standards (NAAQS)

-On October 1, 2015, EPA strengthened the National Ambient Air Quality Standards (NAAQS) for ground-level ozone to 70 parts per billion (ppb), based on extensive scientific evidence about ozone’s effects on public health and welfare.
+On October 1, 2015, EPA strengthened the National Ambient Air Quality Standards (NAAQS) for ground-level ozone to 70 parts per billion (ppb) based on extensive scientific evidence about ozone’s effects on public health and welfare.
 The updated standards will improve public health protection, particularly for at-risk groups including children, older adults, people of all ages who have lung diseases such as asthma, and people who are active outdoors, especially outdoor workers.
 They also will improve the health of trees, plants and ecosystems.
-To read more about the new ozone standard, please click here.

 The Air Quality Index (AQI) and Clean Air Action

 The AQI is a color-coded daily air health indicator that provides a snapshot of current air quality to the public.
-Both fine particulate matter and ground-level ozone levels are reported through the AQI which was also revised as of March 12, 2008 to reflect the new NAAQS standard for ground-level ozone.
-The AQI ozone breakpoint of 76 parts-per-billion (or 0.076 parts-per-million) and the AQI particulate matter breakpoint of 35.5 µg/m³ are the “unhealthy for sensitive groups” (orange) category which represents the population at greatest risk.
-When ozone or particulate matter levels are expected to approach or exceed that level, Clean Air Action Days are declared and individuals and businesses are asked to make no cost / low cost choices to reduce pollution.
+Both fine particulate matter and ground-level ozone levels are reported through the AQI.
+The AQI ozone breakpoint of 70 parts per billion (or 0.070 parts per million) and the AQI particulate matter breakpoint of 35.5 µg/m³ are the “unhealthy for sensitive groups” (orange) category which represents the population at greatest risk.
+When ozone or particulate matter levels are expected to approach or exceed that level, Clean Air Action Days are declared and individuals and businesses are asked to take part in emission reduction activities to reduce pollution.
 The number of high pollution days fluctuates each year according to the weather conditions.